TamaraAtanasoska/dialogue-history/README.md

 #### LXMERT features

 We obtained the LXMERT feature files by contacting the authors.
-We suggest the same if you need to obtain them.